 - Henry Fonda as Tom Joad in The Grapes of Wrath and in Fritz Lang's You Only Live Once embodied the working-class hero to Depression audiences as noted by writer James Baldwin who noted that he was especially popular among African American audiences because they identified with him more than they did with WASP stars like Gary Cooper or Humphrey Bogart.

-- Arguably subverted, at least in the movie.
-Quint lets his pride cause him to ignore important advice from Hooper, and ultimately gets killed for it.
+- Played with in Jaws.
+Quint is a veteran, competent and savvy seaman who dismisses Hooper's knowledge of sharks outright because Hooper is a college kid.
+Hooper, treated with contempt, makes some mistakes in his assessment and also calls Quint out using the exact term.
+Deconstructed in that Quint's pride causes him to ignore important advice from Hooper, and ultimately gets killed for it.
 Hooper, although not exactly effective in his own right, at least survives at the end.

 - Seems to be the main point of Armageddon, where our heroes are oil drillers, none of whom exceptionally intelligent (with the exception of one character who specializes in geology and hides his intellect behind acting like a perv), but who get to save the day by being astronauts and drilling a giant hole in the killer meteor.
 It is stated, outright, that apparently it's easier to teach drillers to be astronauts than it is to teach astronauts to be drillers.
 Buzz Aldrin would like to have a word with you.